The-300lb-Gorilla/Ender-2-Pro-BTT-E3v3/README.md

  14. Single PLA Preheat.
 Temps are as follows: Hot-End 205c Bed Temp 65c.
  15. Thermal Runaway Protection Enabled.
  16. No ABL Probe Function is available, and there will not be at this time.
+## DISCLAIMER: Gorilla Tech Programming Group,LLC takes no responsibility for monetary loss or damages, injury, or death in the process of doing this motherboard conversion.
+If you do this conversion, you do so at your own risk, and will not hold Gorilla Tech Programming Group,LLC liable for monetary loss or damages, injuries, or death.
+Proceed at your own risk!